-U.S. Justice Department wants FCC to delay SoftBank-Sprint decision, Dish says it won't block dealAlex Wagner - Senior News Editor
+U.S. Justice Department wants FCC to delay SoftBank-Sprint decision, Dish says it won't block dealAlex Wagner - Deputy Managing Editor, News Desk

 Big news this afternoon regarding the proposed deal between Sprint and SoftBank that the two companies announced last year, as the U.S. Department of Justice has asked the FCC to defer its decision on the merger.
 According to a report from Bloomberg, the DOJ, FBI and Department of Homeland Security are busy looking over the proposed agreement for any potential problems related to national security and law enforcement.